 He was preceded in death by his parents and his step-father, Frank Dykstra.

-The Thornburg-Grau Funeral and Cremation Service of Lansing, Iowa is assisting the family.
+Thornburg-Grau Funeral Home and Cremation Service, Lansing, Iowa is helping the family with arrangements.